chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## DDP-Eligibility

+Generally, storage protocols based on RDMA divide both read and write operations into two steps.
+This division enables the payload receiver to allocate the sink buffer for each I/O operation in advance of the network payload transfer.
+By allocating the sink buffer tactically, a good quality receiver implementation reduces the amount of data movement it must perform during and after the I/O operation.

+During an NFS WRITE that involves explicit RDMA, first the NFS client sends a request that indicates where the NFS server can find the payload buffer, then the NFS server pulls the WRITE payload from that buffer.
+Likewise, during an NFS READ that involves explicit RDMA, the NFS client provides the location of the destination buffer, then the NFS server pushes the READ payload to that buffer.

-The following XDR data items in NFS versions 2 and 3 are DDP-eligible:
+Therefore, the following XDR data items in NFS versions 2 and 3 are DDP-eligible:

 * The opaque file data argument in the NFS WRITE procedure
 * The pathname argument in the NFS SYMLINK procedure